 PhD.
 Social Anthropology (London School of Hygiene and Tropical Medicine, University of London, 2014).
 MSc.
 International Health Policy (London School of Economics and Political Science, 2008).
 Postdoctoral research fellow in medical humanities at Lund University (2016-present).
 Researcher in global health at Karolinska Institutet (2014-2016).
 Researcher in health, development and security at the Stockholm International Peace Research Institute (SIPRI) (2011-2016).
 Research assistant in health policy at the London School of Economics and Political Science (2007-2011).
 With DIS since 2016.

-MSc in Geography and Geoinformatics (University of Copenhagen, expected in 2016).
-Office Assistant, City of Copenhagen, Department of Sustainable Development.
-Teaching experience from Herlev Gymnasium and University of Copenhagen.
-Active member of the student association for Physical Geography with University of Copenhagen.
-Works with GIS at the climate adaptation unit in the municipality of Copenhagen and at Energy and Water – Greater Copenhagen Science Centre.
+MSc in Geography and Geoinformatics (University of Copenhagen).
+GIS analyst and drone pilot in the Department of Sustainable Development, City of Copenhagen.
+His primary work is in climate adaptation projects, ensuring public participation and creation of high detailed drone generated geodata.
+Former member of the student association for Physical Geography with University of Copenhagen.
+Former position with the Copenhagen Municipality in the Climate Adaptation Unit under the Technical and Environmental Administration Works with GIS at the climate adaptation unit in the municipality of Copenhagen and at Energy and Water – Greater Copenhagen Science Centre.
 With DIS since 2016.

 Architect MAA/Urban Design Master (Royal Academy of Fine Arts, Copenhagen 2003).
 Extensive national/international experience with large-scale masterplans, building design and public space projects.
 Worked in leading positions at many firms including White Architects and Gehl Architects.
 Today, Partner at arki_lab, consulting on global urban design projects.
 With DIS since 2011.